Celleb/vscode-extensions-endgame/README.md

 Scripts to uninstall and reinstall all your Visual Studios Code extensions

 Sometimes things do not always work out well in the universe.
-Things can go wrong with Visual Studio Code and you just don't known.
+Things can go wrong with Visual Studio Code and you just don't know why.

 These scripts gives you the power to wipe out your whole VScode extensions and bring them back except the bad guys.

+## TL;DR

+Run the following scripts:

+- Backup your extensions' list `./backup.sh`
+- Uninstall your extensions `./uninstall.sh`
+- Reinstall your extensions `./install.sh`

 ## Getting Started